libvibrant/libvibrant/README.md

 $ make
 ```

-The binary will be called `vibrantX`
+The binary will be called `vibrant-cli` and will be linked to `libvibrant.so.0`

-# General TODOs
-- Are there any possible buffer overflows?

 # License
 This project is licensed under the terms of the GNU General Public License 3.0.
 You can read the full license